Ken Stringfellow: Production work

 Since 2005, Stringfellow has been increasingly involved with production in his studio in Bothell, and has composed film music and string arrangements.
 He has produced albums for Damien Jurado, The Long Winters, and Carice van Houten.

 In 2016, he produced and performed on the final Game Theory studio album, Supercalifragile (2017), a collaborative project that completed the unfinished album Scott Miller had been working on at the time of his death.

 Stringfellow has composed soundtracks for short films such as The Kitchen Party and Bunker.

 Personal life

-Stringfellow is married to Dominique Sassi Stringfellow; they have a daughter, Aden.
+Stringfellow is married to Dominique Sassi Stringfellow; they have a daughter.
+October 16, 2025, Stringfellow announced on social media he had been diagnosed with cancer.
+Though he didn't state the type of cancer, he said his life expectancy could be ten to fifteen years.
 He was previously married to The Fastbacks' bass player Kim Warnick.

 Sexual misconduct allegations

-Allegations of sexual misconduct against Stringfellow by three former girlfriends from 2015 to 2018 (Holly Muñoz Nixon, Kristine Chambers and Kristi Houk) were made public in an October 2021 article by Seattle public radio station KUOW.
+Allegations of sexual misconduct against Stringfellow by three former girlfriends from 2015 to 2018 (Holly Muñoz, Kristine Chambers, and Kristi Houk) were made public in an October 2021 article by Seattle public radio station KUOW.
 Stringfellow denied the allegations.